 Not all LASIK surgery is the same.
 Take advantage of several types of LASIK eye surgery including traditional and all-laser LASIK, ZEISS SMILE, PRK/ASA, and Verisyse® Phakic intraocular lens procedures.
 At Fichte Endl & Elmer Eyecare, you’ll experience what state-of-the-art laser technology and a highly skilled surgical team can do for you.

 Traditional LASIK means new vision for you!

 Traditional LASIK has been performed as a trusted vision correction procedure for decades.
 The benefits are multifaceted: fast visual recovery, little or no discomfort, lower risk of haze, glare and halos and many satisfied patients!
 Using an instrument called a microkeratome, your surgeon will create a flap on the surface of your cornea.
 This flap will provide access to the tissue underneath, which will be reshaped with a laser.
 Good candidates for LASIK over 18 years old and have sufficiently thick corneal tissue to allow for the procedure.
-Those with thin corneas, dry eye syndrome, early signs of cataracts or other conditions may be better candidates for all-laser LASIK or another treatment.
-Let us focus on you at either of our two Buffalo, NY area vision centers.
+Those with thin corneas, dry eye syndrome, early signs of cataracts or other conditions may not be candidates for LASIK.

 Experience All-Laser Blade-Free LASIK treatment